investian/investian.in/content/pages/features.md

           Yes!
-You would be awarded a certificate of participation that you can add to your LinkedIn Resume, and it would be of great value to break into Equity Research/Investment banking industry.
+You would be awarded a certificate of participation that you can add to your LinkedIn Resume.
+It would be of great value to break into Equity Research/Investment banking industry.
         content_align: left
         actions: []
         actions_align: left